Sad Alien Climbing was born from a history of high-quality engineering and a passion for climbing.

 Customer satisfaction and user engagement are always our priority, and we welcome feedback on our products and services so that we can continue to innovate and provide the type of products that are needed and will last the test of time.

 We do our best to ensure that our products don’t adversely affect the environment.
 We only use timber and plywood from FSC certified sources and our packaging consists of recyclable cardboard and paper.

 In recent years, research into finger strength training has led the way in increasing the knowledge of coaches and the capabilities of climbers.
 While this development has been invaluable, in our opinion there hasn’t been enough focus on the need for shoulder, back and core strength and stability in conjunction with the use of finger strength.

 Seeing Stars has been developed as a modular training system which can be small enough to fit over your doorway or extended to fill an entire training wall.
-The Base Stations are mounted to a vertical face and the Modules positioned to suit the climber’s training program, for example, changing the width of the hand position while retaining the style of hand grip.
-Modules can also be rotated to enable unique training positions, giving the opportunity for focused shoulder and core training programs.
+The Base Stations are mounted to a vertical face and the Modules positioned to suit the climber’s training programme, for example, changing the width of the hand position while retaining the style of hand grip.
+Modules can also be rotated to enable unique training positions, giving the opportunity for focused shoulder and core training programmes.

 While Seeing Stars combines the known advantages of traditional finger boards / hangboards, campus rungs and peg boards, it is so much more than any of these.